antonagafonov/oximeter_service/README.md

 ## Oxymeter Service on Raspberry Pi 4
 ![Project Image](pictures/IMG_20240502_132456.jpg)

+## Description
-The Oxymeter Service is a software application that reads measurment via ble and monitors to LCD the bpm based on Pulse Oximeter. https://www.aliexpress.com/item/1005003621450506.html?spm=a2g0o.order_list.order_list_main.156.2be918020vp5ll
+The Oxymeter Service is a software application that reads measurment via ble and monitors to LCD the bpm based on Pulse Oximeter J1.

+## Device link
+https://www.aliexpress.com/item/1005003621450506.html?spm=a2g0o.order_list.order_list_main.156.2be918020vp5ll

 ### Features